syncfusion-content/ej2-lists-docs/ej2-javascript/listview/ts/getting-started.md

 ## Import the Syncfusion CSS styles

-Add ListView component’s styles as given below in the `~/src/styles/styles.css` file, as shown below:
+To render the ListView component, need to import lists and its dependent component’s styles as given below in the `~/src/styles/styles.css` file, as shown below:

 {% tabs %}
 {% highlight css tabtitle="style.css" %}